canjs/canjs/guides/setup.md

 - <a href="http://canjs.com/release/2.1.4/can.fixture.js" target="_blank">can.fixture</a>

-Once you've downloaded these files, rename the jQuery file to `jquery.js` and copy both files to the *libs* directory in your application folder.
+Once you've downloaded these files, rename the jQuery file to `jquery.js` and copy both files to the `ibs` directory in your application folder.

 - - -